June 15, 2026 · 30 min

 Ground Beef Poblano Chili with Kidney Beans and Cheddar

-Dinner30 min637 cal / serving
+Dinner30 min721 cal / serving

-This ground beef poblano chili is rich, warming, and built from simple ingredients: browned beef, tender poblano pepper, kidney beans, crushed tomatoes, chili powder, and cumin.
+This ground beef poblano chili is rich, warming and built from simple ingredients: browned beef, tender poblano pepper, kidney beans, crushed tomatoes, chili powder and cumin.

 A finishing layer of cheddar cheese and sour cream adds creamy contrast, while scallions and garlic bring savory depth to every bowl.